Lordosis and Kyphosis

 - Neurologic evaluation, especially if the patient is experience tingling, muscle spasms or bladder/bowel control issues.
 If your child is experiencing any of these symptoms, we recommend seeing a physician right away.

-Lordosis and Kyphosis Treatment
+How is Lordosis and Kyphosis treated?

 Both lordosis and kyphosis usually warrant only observation to make sure the curves are not getting worse.
 In both cases, surgery is very rare.
 If your child’s spinal condition progresses to where a non-operative treatment is necessary, our spine experts will choose the best treatment to heal your child’s back as quickly as possible.
 Non-operative options include: